e2eelab/e2ee-security-whitepaper/index.md

 To perform symmetric ratchet, we generate a new chain key by using the current chain key: $ck_2 = HMAC(ck_1)$.
 Next, generate the message key by $mk_2 = HKDF(ck_2)$.
 We then encrypt the message with $mk_2$.

 #### Group

-Secure group messaging protocols have been the subject of much recent cryptographic work.
-We hope that our group protocol has the following properties:

-* Decentralized: Servers may still optionally be used, but they are trusted less.

-* Confidentiality: An application message sent by a group member can only be decrypted by users who are also members of the group at the time the message is sent.

-* Integrity: Messages cannot be undetectably modified by anyone but the member who sent them.

-* Authentication: The sender of a message cannot be forged, and only members can send messages to the group.

-* Forward secrecy: After a group member decrypts an application message, an adversary who compromises the private state of that member cannot decrypt that message.

-* Post-compromise security(PCS): If an adversary compromises a group member, but the group member retains the ability to send messages, then the adversary cannot decrypt messages sent by any group member who has process the PCS update.

-* Efficient: The group creation and group membership change messages have size O(n).

-To satisfy these properties, we apply DCGKA[\[20\]](#ref_20) in our group protocol.

 Secure group messaging protocols have been the focus of much recent cryptographic work.
 We referred to the design of DCGKA[\[20\]](#ref_20) to ensure the following properties: